 a petri dish with salmonella bacteria colonies growing on red-tinted medium

-Salmonella is one type of bacteria that becomes more infectious to mice in space.
+Salmonella is one type of bacteria that becomes more infectious in space.

 Germs are also affected by the harsh space environment.
 For example, some germs become more infectious in space.
 Salmonella is a common germ that causes food poisoning when it gets inside our guts.
 Scientists grew Salmonella samples in space, then used the samples to infect mice back on Earth.
 The mice infected with the germs grown in space were less healthy than the mice infected with germs grown on Earth.
 But what about the germs changed to make them more infectious?

-Early in her career, Barrila took part in a groundbreaking experiment to learn more about this question.
+Early in her career, Barrila was a postdoctoral researcher at the Biodesign Institute at Arizona State University.
+There, as part of Cheryl Nickerson's lab, Barrila took part in a groundbreaking experiment to learn more about this question.
 She was involved in the first experiment where scientists infected human cells in space!
 In her lab, Barrila prepared samples of Salmonella, along with tiny samples of human gut tissue.
-She loaded them into an automated machine.
-Then, the experiment was sent off to the International Space Station.
+She and the rest of the team loaded them into an automated machine, which was sent off to the International Space Station.
+In that machine, the intestinal cells would grow into three-dimensional structures that mimic the intestines in the human body.
 Once in space, the machine combined the Salmonella and human tissue samples.
 The infections began.

 What she found was unexpected.
 Normally, scientists can use certain genes to tell if a germ is highly infectious.
 They use them as markers to predict if a germ will be good at infecting.
 But when Barrila looked at the Salmonella that had been to space, she didn’t see the usual markers of a highly infectious germ.
-Something else caused the Salmonella to become more infectious in space: low gravity.
+Something else caused the Salmonella to become more infectious in space in an unexpected way.
+It was the so-called "low fluid shear" environment that is associated with weak or low gravity.

 Fluid shear